momardrame/Election_Analysis/README.md

 ## Project Overview
 A Colorado Board of Election has given you the tasks of completing the election audit of a recent local congressional election:
-- to calculate the total number of votes cast
+- To calculate the total number of votes cast.
-- to a complete list of candidates who received votes
+- To a complete list of candidates who received votes.
-- to calclate the total number of votes each candidate received
+- To calclate the total number of votes each candidate received.
-- to calculate the total number of votes each candidate won
+- To calculate the total number of votes each candidate won.
-- to determine the winner of the election based on popular vote
+- To determine the winner of the election based on popular vote.

 ## Resources
 - Data source: election_results.csv
-- Software: Python 3.8(64 bit), Visual Studio Code, 1.38.1
+- Software: Python 3.8(64 bit), Visual Studio Code, 1.38.1.

 ## Summary
 The analysis of the election results shows that:
-- There were 369,711 votes cast in the election
+- There were 369,711 votes cast in the election.

 - The Candidates were:
   - Charles Casper Stockham.